-I began my career as an academic bzefore joining the Australian Public Service leading interdisciplinary research teams.
-Later I managed the research team for an environmental health and safety investigation commissioned by state government, and then worked as a research and social media consultant.
-I then developed and implemented the Australian Academy of Science’s national program to increase gender equity and diversity across higher education and science organisations.
+I began my career as an academic before joining the Australian Public Service leading interdisciplinary research teams.
+Later I managed the research team for an environmental health and safety investigation commissioned by the state government, and then worked as a research and social media consultant.
+I then developed and implemented a national program to increase gender equity and diversity across higher education and science organisations.
 Most recently, I have been working in consultancy and social policy.

 I specialise in analysing issues of gender and sexuality, culture, discrimination and diversity in the workplace, social media, environmental health and safety, and interdisciplinary research.